Kenny Stills: Houston Texans

 On August 31, 2019, the Miami Dolphins traded Stills, Laremy Tunsil, and a fourth-round pick to the Houston Texans in exchange for two first-round picks, a second-round pick, Johnson Bademosi, and Julien Davenport.
 Stills made his debut with the Texans in the season-opener against his former team, the New Orleans Saints.
 In the game, he caught three passes for 37 yards and a touchdown in the narrow 30–28 road loss.
 During Week 15 against the Tennessee Titans, Stills caught three passes for 35 yards and two touchdowns in the 24–21 road victory.
 In the 2019 season, Stills finished with 40 receptions for 561 receiving yards and four receiving touchdowns in 13 games.
 In the Divisional Round of the playoffs against the Kansas City Chiefs, Stills caught three passes for 80 yards, including a 54-yard touchdown, during the 51–31 road loss.

 Stills was placed on the active/non-football illness list at the start of training camp on August 7, 2020.
 He was activated on August 16, 2020.
 Stills was waived by the Texans on November 27, 2020.
 He had 11 receptions for 144 yards and a touchdown prior to his release.

 Buffalo Bills

 On January 4, 2021, Stills was signed to the Buffalo Bills' practice squad.
 He was elevated to the active roster on January 23 for the AFC Championship against the Kansas City Chiefs, and reverted to the practice squad after the game.

 New Orleans Saints (second stint)

 Stills was signed to the Saints' practice squad on September 15, 2021.
 He was promoted to the active roster on October 9, 2021.
-In Week 9, against the Atlanta Falcons, he scored his first touchdown as a Saint on an eight-yard reception from Trevor Siemian.
+In Week 9, against the Atlanta Falcons, he scored a touchdown on an eight-yard reception from Trevor Siemian.
 He was released on December 7.
 Stills was re-signed to the Saints' active roster on December 10, 2021.
 He appeared in 13 games and recorded six receptions for 68 receiving yards and one receiving touchdown in the 2021 season.